 Chicco 1-877-424-4226 Contact Page

-Not all recalls mean manufacturers provide the new or replace the product; in some cases, they fix or change the hazardous parts for infants to lower the cost.
+In conclusion, Not all recalls mean manufacturers provide the new or replace the product; in some cases, they fix or change the hazardous parts for infants to lower the cost.

 Even after you have done your research and due diligence in finding a bassinet for your baby, it is always possible that it might end up being a recalled item in the future.